ely-ong/image-colorizer/README.md

 - Sophia See
 ##
 This is the final project output for an image processing class in De La Salle University.

+The colorizer model used in this application is built by Richard Zhang, Phillip Isola, and Alexei A. Efros.
+Read more [here](https://github.com/ely-ong/image-colorizer/blob/main/colorization_master/README.md).